 Updated: 2020.
 Please note: Dr. Miller no longer responds to comments.
-This week's Vet 101 Nine Cat Behavior Lessons is by Dr. Letrisa Miller.
+This week's Vet 101 article, Nine Cat Behavior Lessons is by Dr. Letrisa Miller DVM.
 These are her top nine feline behavioral issues pet parents need to know.
 As a behaviorist, I agree with them especially #3, the leading cause of litter box issues and #5 and #6 are the top clients concerns.
-Tell us which one is your biggest concern
+Tell us which one is your biggest concern.

 It's our mandate at Cat Wisdom 101 to share information to improve the human-feline bond.
 We never stop learning.
 What I find amazing are the never-ending lessons our feline friends can teach us.
 Even if we've already read some of the information before, it bears repeating.
 There are exceptions, twists and nuances to be further explored.

 The photo montage is a love letter to my biggest teacher and muse, Merlin who died at age 21 in 2016.

 Nine Cat Behavior Lessons